klaxalk/profile_manager/README.md

     if [[ "$?" == "0" ]]; then

-      # if we are in the 'linux-setup' repo, use the git profiler
+      # if we are in the 'linux-setup' repo, use the dotprofiler
       if [[ "$ROOT_DIR" == "$GIT_PATH/linux-setup" ]]; then

-        PROFILER="$GIT_PATH/linux-setup/submodules/dotprofiler/profiler.sh"
+        DOTPROFILER="$GIT_PATH/linux-setup/submodules/dotprofiler/dotprofiler.sh"

-        bash -c "$PROFILER backup $GIT_PATH/linux-setup/appconfig/dotprofiler/file_list.txt"
+        bash -c "$DOTPROFILER backup $GIT_PATH/linux-setup/appconfig/dotprofiler/file_list.txt"

         command git "$@"